 Identity Data APIs Designed for Risk

-Whitepages Pro identity data APIs are designed for risk use cases.
-So, if you’re using our Global Address Validation API in your fraud model, you don’t have to worry that the features will eventually change.
+Ekata identity data APIs are designed for risk use cases.
+If you’re using our Global Address Validation API in your fraud model, you don’t have to worry that the features will eventually change.
 Rest assured, the API can be added to your fraud model without running the risk of future breaking changes.
 The API will continue to reliably and quickly parse, normalize, validate, and geocode addresses from any country in the world.
-Our Global Address Validation API is also often used to calculate address velocities that can be used in a fraud ML model.